Eiphodos/DATX02/Papers.md

 # Recommended
 - http://ieeexplore.ieee.org/document/6945093/?reload=true (Song recommendation based on heart rate in order to relieve stress)
 - https://www.sciencedirect.com/science/article/pii/S0950705117302757?via%3Dihub (Music recommendation based on the users current activity and mood.
 Involves Time Series and "activity recognition", although not using the users current heart rate.
 Also involves methods for measuring the success of a music recommendation (4.3))
+- http://www.bgu.ac.il/~shanigu/Publications/EvaluationMetrics.17.pdf (Paper on different algoriths for recommender systems and how to evaulate them)

 # Could be useful
 - https://dl.acm.org/citation.cfm?id=372071 (Some information regarding how to evaluate recommendations and some ways of doing recommendations and connecting items)